Banlic station: Description

 The proposed station will feature six tracks, four from the South Long Haul and two from the NSCR.
 Four platforms have been allotted for the system with two side platforms for the NSCR, and one island and one side platform for the South Long Haul.

 Other facilities

-Also near the site is the Banlic rail yard, where NSCR South's trainsets shall be stored.
+Also near the site is the Banlic rail yard, where NSCR South's trainsets will be stored.